 - Some standards, such as ISO/IEC 42010 and RM/ODP.

-- Various frameworks that package this knowledge into some kind of semi-formal framework, such as TOGAF and DODAF/MODAF, as well as the Zachman framework.
+- Various frameworks that package this knowledge into some kind of semi-formal structure, such as TOGAF and DODAF/MODAF, as well as the Zachman framework.
 The Federal EA framework is incorporated into US law via the Clinger-Cohen Act.

 - Various tools that encapsulate portions of this knowledge.